hyperledger-labs/splice/cluster/README.md

    * `deploy-testnet` - Reset the state of `TestNet` and deploy a new code set.
    * `deploy-cidaily-testnet` - Reset the state of `CIDaily TestNet` and deploy a new code set.
 4. When deploying a network that bootstraps from ACS and participant identities dumps (such as `TestNet` and `CIDaily TestNet`), you might need to override the default bootstrapping config using an additional `bootstrapping-config` parameter.
 See [Bootstrapping from a Cluster Data Dump](#bootstrapping-from-a-cluster-data-dump).
+5. If you want to keep the existing deployment intact and only deploy missing resources, add an additional boolean parameter named `reset-before-deploy` and set it to `false.
+   Note that this might lead to unexpected results if you are triggering the pipeline based on a Git commit that is different from the one of the original deployment, and also for deployments that bootstrap from ACS and participant identities dumps (see above; pulumi might decide to redeploy your node because the dump file changed, even if the dump contents are identical).
-5. Observe progress of the job via the CI console.
+6. Observe progress of the job via the CI console.

 #### Confirming the Deployment